 The Navaranga design has sub-elements that include sabhamantapa and mukhamantapa.
 The area covered by the central section (i.e., enclosed by the four middle pillars) is called the sabhamantapa and is typically the largest.
 The area covered by the sections facing the entrance is called the muhkamantapa.
 In architectural terms, the sabhamantapa is like a community hall, and the mukhamantapa is like a porch.
 In the Belur Chennakeshava Temple, the sabhamantapa is also the dance hall.

 In the Chennakeshava Temple, the central section of the Navaranga is the dance floor, situated in the middle of the hall and enclosed by four pillars at its corners.
-Besides these four, there are other pillars, 48 in all, inside the Navaraga.
-Some support the roof, and the others are there just for decorative purposes.
+Besides these four, there are other pillars, 48 in all, inside the Navaranga.
+Some support the roof, and others are there just for decorative purposes.
+These pillars have smoothly-cut circular grooves and are partly covered with artwork of beautiful patterns.

 The image shows the pillars on the northwest side of the Navaranga.
-As you can see, they do not look the same.
+As you can see, each one is different in design.
 In fact, none of the 48 pillars inside the Navaranga are similar, except for the four at the corners of the dance floor.

 Among all the pillars in the Navaranga, the Mohini and Narasimha pillars are highly ornate and the most popular with the visitors.